 We had about a three hour safari (I think they call it a “game drive” too), that took us all over this area, which for all the world looks like a place near Pictured Rocks which has been deforested.
 It’s fairly level, with some trees, lots of grass, and long-range views.
 African Savannah, it’s home to animals, and that was what we set out to see.
 Last night, it was just fun for me to be galavanting around the dirt roads, or even off them (the Land Cruiser has the endurance of a Grumman canoe).
 We followed a pack of wild dogs (7 of the supposedly 500 of them left) as they chased something–off the road through the brush.
 One of the jobs of the tracker is to sit high in the front of the Land Cruiser and steer us out of danger; another is to keep his eyes peeled for animals.

 And animals we did see, of various sizes.
-The dwarf mongoose were in an abandoned termite hill (the termite hills can be huge, and renovated, can house other animals; we saw one that accommodated a ken (not sure what the group name is) of hyenas this morning).
+The dwarf mongoose were in an abandoned termite hill (the termite hills can be huge, and renovated, can house other animals; we saw one that accommodated a ken (not sure what the group name is) of hyenas this morning.
 They were a crowd pleaser, partly because they were next to the road, and have the curiosity and behavior that rather resembled prairie dogs.

 The bigger animals were here, too.
 The most numerous were probably the varieties of antelope (the antelope play here more than in the American West), including the Impala (and I thought Chevy made up the name).
 The impalas are nicknamed “McDonalds” because there are so many of them served up the food chain, and because they have an “M” on their butts that resemble the golden arches.
 The antelope have huge ears, and it is interesting to come upon a herd that has identified a sound of danger.
 This morning, they were all turned in one direction.
 When our driver/ranger investigated, we saw the source of trouble was a hyena.
-My Australian friend cracked, “They made it though the night,” but that was only the survivors.
+My Australian friend cracked, “They made it through the night,” but that was only the survivors.

-Other highlights: Zebras (Zebras and Lions and no NFL), which I learned can’t be domesticated like horses because they have a weak back; a leopard last night that seemed awfully nonchalant; a hippopotamus that refused to yawn and give us good pictures (he was slouched in a man made watering hole, one of the essentials for wildlife viewing); and a pride of lionesses this morning–six in all, that looked for all the world like adorable big cats as they keep each other clean and lounged about–until one went after a warthog.
+Other highlights: Zebras (Zebras and Lions and no NFL), which I learned can’t be domesticated like horses because they have a weak back; a leopard last night that seemed awfully nonchalant; a hippopotamus that refused to yawn and give us good pictures (he was slouched in a man-made watering hole, one of the essentials for wildlife viewing); and a pride of lionesses this morning–six in all, that looked for all the world like adorable big cats as they keep each other clean and lounged about–until one went after a warthog.

 When we got back last night, the manager of the resort asked, “What was the highlight?”
 For me, it was just being here.
 Got to run.
-15 Elephants just showed up at the water hole in front of the Lodge.
+Fifteen elephants just showed up at the water hole in front of the Lodge.
 We watched them this morning when our ranger pointed out they have ears shaped like Africa and chew kind of sideways, so they can strip the bark from a tree branch.

 I sometimes have the feeling the Travel Channel was doing a special–but then I remembered the Travel Channel doesn’t do much travel anymore.
 It’s more fun to do it on in person anyway, even if I don’t finish my nature merit badge at this Scout camp.